rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/registries/_index.md

 aliases:
   - /rancher/v2.x/en/tasks/projects/add-registries/
 ---
+Registries are Kubernetes secrets containing credentials used to authenticate with [private Docker registries](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

+The word "registry" can refer to two things:

+- A ** Docker registry** contains Docker images that you can pull in order to use them in your deployment.
+The registry is a stateless, scalable server side application that stores and lets you distribute Docker images.
+- The Kubernetes secret that your deployment uses to authenticate with a Docker registry

-Registries are secrets containing credentials used to authenticate with [private registries](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
-Deployments use these secrets to authenticate with a private registry and then pull a Docker image hosted on it.
+Deployments use the secrets in the Kubernetes registry to authenticate with a private Docker registry and then pull a Docker image hosted on it.

 Currently, credentials are pulled automatically only if the workload is created in the Rancher UI and not when it is created via kubectl.